 - a data.csv file that maps the image names to the classifications (i.e., digits 0 through 9).
 The first column of this .csv file contains the image paths relative to this .csv file and the second column contains the labels.
 Below is a partial example of what this CSV data looks like:

-Dense (second): connects to the previous component in a dense manner to process the data and set the output dimension to be the same as the targeted data.
+- 4.Dense (second): connects to the previous Component in a dense manner to process the data and set the target dimension to be the same as the targeted data.

 - 5.Target: represents the targeted data provided to the model, in this case, the normalized probability for which digit the image represents.
 This Component is auto-generated by PerceptiLabs and cannot be modified.

 6. Click Run near the upper-right region of PerceptiLabs:

 7 Adjust the training settings on the Model training settings popup if required, and click Run Model to start training: